sbalen/shingle/README.md

 # shingle
-A class that helps build simple language models
+A library with classes that helps build simple language models